 Arrive in Dublin and enjoy a savory dinner

 If you’ve purchased your airfare through Vantage, upon arrival you’ll be met at the airport and assisted with your included transfer to our hotel in the heart of Dublin’s most popular district.
 The rest of the day is yours to relax, or perhaps enjoy brunch at the hotel.
-This evening we’ll gather and venture out for a Welcome Dinner in a local restaurant.
+This evening we’ll enjoy a Welcome Dinner at the hotel.

 Highlights of Dublin plus optional Guinness Storehouse tour and Literary Pub Crawl